-This collaborative, durational performance between Michael Schumacher, Ursula Scherrer, and Liz Gerring will span 4 hours.
-These artists have been collaborating for decades together – Schumacher and Gerring’s work together dates back to loft performances in the 1990s, and Scherrer joined their experiments in the 2000s.
-Participants include members of the Liz Gerring Dance Company, musicians Michael Schumacher on piano and Leila Bordreuil on cello, and Ursula Scherrer projecting video.
+The three principal artists have been collaborating for decades – Schumacher and Gerring’s work together dates back to loft performances in the 1990s, and Scherrer joined their experiments in the 2000s.
+Participants also include members of the Liz Gerring Dance Company and Schumacher’s piano is joined by Leila Bordreuil on cello.
 The music, video and dance aspects will respond to one another throughout the duration of the piece, working on similar timing but each improvising through a pre-determined structure in response to a musical score written by Schumacher.

 The poetic quality of Ursula Scherrer’s work reminds one of moving paintings, drawing the viewer into the images, leaving the viewer with their own stories.
 Scherrer transforms spaces and landscapes into serene, abstract portraits of rhythm, color and light.
 A Swiss artist living in New York City, Scherrer’s aesthetic training began with dance, transitioned to choreography, and has now expanded to photography, video, text, mixed media and performance art.